droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Quizzes
 Quiz dates are shown on the [Due Dates page](Dates-Current.html){:target="_blank"}.
 Make-up quizzes will be provided only if you have a fixed commitment of sufficient importance that was set before the beginning of the semester or a verifiable medical condition. **You will not be allowed to make up a quiz missed without my prior approval.
 The final quiz will NOT be given early.**

+Note that your highest quiz score will count for more and your lowest quiz score will count for less in the calculation of your final grade (see [grade weights above](#grading)).

 ### Adjustments
 **If you meet with me in my office before the end of the second week of class**, your lowest four preparation check and four participation grades will be excluded when computing your final grade.